20/12 7:30 PM

 We saw another prime example of that on Matchday 25.
 First, he was the creator in midfield with a pass into Wirtz in the half space.
 His attempt to play it on wasn’t successful, and immediately Xhaka cut off the space to Wolfsburg striker Kevin Behrens, making him unavailable for a potential transition.

 When Tiago Tomás then brought the ball forward up the inside left, Xhaka moved away from the striker to press Tomás, still keeping Behrens covered, and dispossess the Wolfsburg forward.
 He saw the danger and nipped it in the bud quickly.
-A challenge success rate of 53 percent demonstrates how he regularly cuts out opposition moves forward through his territory in midfield.
+A challenge success rate of 53 percent up to this stage of the season demonstrated how he regularly cuts out opposition moves forward through his territory in midfield.

 From playmaker to ball-winner, Xhaka quickly cut out a potential Wolfsburg break. - DFL Deutsche Fußball Liga